Control Access to Objects

 - Standard User

 - View All Data

 These permissions override all other sharing settings, so use caution when assigning them to any profile other than System Administrator.
 You can view a list of all standard and custom profiles in Setup.

 You can’t edit the object permissions on a standard profile.
 However, you can clone any existing profile, and use that as the basis for a new profile, adjusting the apps and system settings as needed.
 For example, in the Recruiting app, you might create three new profiles, one each for recruiters, interviewers, and hiring managers.
 Each profile can then be configured to provide the specific type of data access required for a particular role.
 You can then use permission sets to grant additional permissions, as required.

 The profile overview page provides an entry point for all of the settings and permissions for a single profile.
-In Setup, use the Quick Find box to find Profiles and click the profile you want to view.
+From Setup, in the Quick Find box, enter Profiles, and then select Profiles.
+Click the profile you want to view.

 Create a Profile